Velovo/kerberos-apt/docs/usage.rst

 alternative::

    The sum of all the numbers modulo 7 must be equal to 3
-   The 9th, 5th and 13th character is respectively the floor row and place where the ticket has been created, it must be numeric
+   The 9th, 5th and 13th must be numeric
    Character E and S must be present in the ticket
    Character V and A must not be present